exasol/virtual-schemas/doc/user_guide/faq.md

 ### I try to filter (e.g, with "LIKE") by a column in a document-based Virtual Schema but get an error message

 Document-based virtual schemas like the S3 virtual schema support filtering only on the object reference (think of that like a path in a file system).
-The reason is that this reduces the actuall network traffic.
+The reason is that this reduces the actual network traffic.
 If you pick fewer objects (files), less data needs to be transmitted.

 Filtering on a column that is inside a document on the other hand means that Exasol needs to load the file from the source before it can apply the filter.
 So pushing down that filter is pointless.